 When it comes to dieting, there’s no shortage of information.
-Websites, books, and magazines all seem to promise the magic diet to help you achieve your weight loss goals.
+Websites, books, and magazines all promise the magic food regime to help you achieve your weight loss goals.
 But with so much information to decode, how do you know which approach is best for you?

-If you have a history of going on fad diets and are frustrated at the lack of results, remember that weight loss should be a gradual process.
-While it can be tempting to buy into promises of rapid results, very rarely are these methods sustainable.
-Instead, building healthy lifestyle habits over time is often much more worthwhile.
+If you have a history of going on fad diets and are frustrated with the lack of results, it’s worth remembering that weight loss should be a gradual process.
+While it can be tempting to buy into promises of rapid results, these methods are very rarely sustainable.
+Instead, building healthy lifestyle habits over time is much more worthwhile.

 So, if you’re on the lookout for a new diet to help you achieve your weight loss goals, we’ve put together a list of some of the most popular options.
-Not only can these programmes lead to healthy weight loss, but many also bring other benefits including improved gut health, lower blood pressure and cholesterol, as well as a reduced risk of diabetes and heart disease.
+Not only can these programmes lead to healthy weight loss, but many also bring other benefits including improved gut health, lower blood pressure and cholesterol, and a reduced risk of diabetes and heart disease.

 1. Mediterranean diet

-This diet mimics the traditional eating habits of people living in countries bordering the Mediterranean Sea.
+This diet mimics the traditional eating habits of people living in countries on the Mediterranean Sea.
 It includes plenty of vegetables, fruit, legumes, cereals, grains, fish, and unsaturated fats like olive oil.

 You can find out more about the Mediterranean diet on our website.
-Or, if you’re ready to get started, why not try making some of these Mediterranean recipes?
-With over 60 to choose from, there’s everything from salmon salad, rosemary grilled lamb chops, and roasted red pepper hummus.
+Or, if you’re ready to get started, why not try some of these Mediterranean recipes?
+With over 60 to choose from, there’s everything from roasted red pepper hummus to salmon salad and rosemary grilled lamb chops.

 2. Low-FODMAP diet

-The low-FODMAP diet isn’t actually designed for weight loss, but to boost gut health.
-The FODMAP acronym refers to the short-chain carbohydrates (sugars) that the small intestine sometimes has trouble absorbing, which can lead to symptoms typical of irritable bowel syndrome (IBS).
+The low-FODMAP diet isn’t actually designed for weight loss but for improving gut health.
+The FODMAP acronym refers to the short-chain carbohydrates (sugars) that the small intestine sometimes has trouble absorbing, which can lead to typical irritable bowel syndrome (IBS) symptoms.

 The idea is that by removing or limiting these sugars from your diet, gut health will improve.

 Note: It’s important to speak to your GP or a dietitian before starting the low-FODMAP diet as it won’t be suitable for everyone.
-They’ll also be able to rule out any other medical issues that might be causing any symptoms.
+Your doctor can also rule out any other medical issues that might be causing any symptoms.

 3. Vegan and vegetarian diets

-The popularity of vegetarian and vegan diets has grown significantly over recent years.
+The popularity of vegan and vegetarian diets has grown significantly over recent years.
 Not only are they great for ethical and environmental reasons, but they also have huge health benefits and can be helpful for weight loss.

 Research has shown that vegetarian diets can be almost twice as effective at lowering body weight as non-vegetarian diets.
 Another study found that vegetarian populations have lower rates of heart disease, high blood pressure, diabetes, and obesity.

 If you’ve eaten meat your whole life, transitioning to a vegan or vegetarian diet might seem daunting.
 But it’s worth remembering that it doesn’t have to be all-or-nothing.
 More and more people are deciding to follow vegetarian or vegan spin-offs.
-For example, the flexitarian diet, which reduces meat intake rather than eliminating it completely, or the pescetarian diet, which eliminates all meat aside from fish.
+For example, the flexitarian diet, which reduces meat intake rather than removing it completely from your diet, or the pescetarian diet, which eliminates all meat aside from fish.

 4. Paleo diet

-The Paleo diet mimics the eating habits of hunter-gatherers who lived before the development of agriculture during the Paleolithic era.
-The diet is largely based on whole foods that can be ‘hunted’ – for example, seafood, nuts, and vegetables – meaning anything that’s processed is out of bounds.
-People are also encouraged to live an active lifestyle alongside the diet.
+The paleo diet mimics the eating habits of hunter-gatherers who lived before the development of agriculture during the Paleolithic era.
+The diet is largely based on whole foods that can be ‘hunted’ or ‘gathered’ – for example, seafood, nuts, and vegetables – meaning anything that’s processed is off limits.
+People are also encouraged to live an active lifestyle alongside the Paleo diet.

 Several studies have shown that the paleo diet can be effective for weight loss (without having to count calories).
 It can also help to lower blood pressure and cholesterol, and decrease the risk of conditions like heart disease and diabetes.